Summer clean sweep

-As you ease (or sprint!) your way through summer, consider doing a bit of house cleaning to set you up for a strong start and smooth transition into fall.
+As you ease (or sprint!) your way through summer, consider doing a bit of communications cleaning to set you up for a strong start and smooth transition into fall.

-This summer, consider conducting a review of your external communications.
-I recommend a twist on the traditional communications audit, which includes a careful sweep of internal institutional communications and messages.
+This summer, consider doing a sweep—a review—of your organizational communications.
+I recommend a twist on the traditional external communications audit, which includes a careful sweep of internal institutional communications and messages.

-An Internal Communications Audit can be completed fairly quickly, using a formula to gather sets of specific communications and assess them against your key audiences, strategic plan, and messaging platform.
+An Internal Communications Audit can be completed fairly quickly, using a formula to catalog sets of specific communications and assess them against your key audiences, strategic plan, and messaging platform.

 It’s at this point in the process where institutions find gaps—the holes in their messaging, in their distribution lists, in their intended messages—and identify ways in which to fill them.